AlmostReliable/.github/profile/README.md

 With additional members, like designers or creators, we are able to finish any project within the team without outside help.
 Each member has different qualifications to support the team.

+## **👀 Story of our name**
+The team was founded by Relentless and Lytho.
+Both of them have the same habit of having good ideas, implementing them and not finishing the projects after 80% completion.

+The original plan was to call the team '80Percent', but unfortunately the name was already taken.
+This led to the agreement on AlmostReliable, which describes not so much the projects, but rather the founding members themselves.

 ## **🔧 How do we work?**
 Each of our developers can always come up with their own projects and work on them.
 Whether these are included in the name of the team is done by vote.